Mode stability for the Teukolsky equations on Kerr-anti-de Sitter spacetimes: Teukolsky-Starobinsky transformations

 \end{lemma} \begin{proof} The proof of the lemma are direct computations which are left to the reader.\footnoteref{foo:Mathematica}\,\footnote{As pointed out using Chamber-Moss coordinates in~\cite{Dia.San13} (see also~\cite{Cha.Mos94}), the angular and radial Teukolsky equations share a similar structure and computations carry over from one equation to the other.} \end{proof}

-We have the following lemma providing asymptotics at the horizon for Teukolsky-Starobinksy transformations. \begin{lemma}[Teukolsky-Starobinsky horizon asymptotics] Let $R_{[\pm2],\om}^{m\ell}$ be solutions to the radial Teukolsky equation~\eqref{eq:radialTeuk} satisfying the the regularity conditions~\eqref{eq:radialregconditions} and~\eqref{eq:radialregconditionshigher}.
-The Teukolsky-Starobinsky transformations $R^{m\ell}_{[+2],\om,c}$ satisfy the following asymptotics. \begin{itemize} \item If $\om-m\om_+\neq0$, we have
+We have the following lemma providing asymptotics at the horizon for Teukolsky-Starobinksy transformations. \begin{lemma}[Teukolsky-Starobinsky horizon asymptotics] Let $R_{[\pm2],\om}^{m\ell}$ be solutions to the radial Teukolsky equation~\eqref{eq:radialTeuk}.
+The Teukolsky-Starobinsky transformations $R^{m\ell}_{[+2],\om,c}$ have the following horizon decompositions. \begin{itemize} \item If $\om-m\om_+\neq0$, we have